home-assistant/home-assistant.io/source/_integrations/honeywell.markdown

 The `honeywell` climate platform integrates Home Assistant with _US-based_ [Honeywell Total Connect Comfort (TCC)](https://mytotalconnectcomfort.com/portal/) climate systems.

-It can also add available sensors as entities in Home Assistant.
+It also adds available temperature and humidity sensors as entities in Home Assistant.

 It uses the [somecomfort](https://github.com/kk7ds/somecomfort) client library.
 It does not support the home security functionality of TCC.